An appeal is the process by which a person can challenge the decision made by a judge.

 - the overall justice of the case.

-The Notice of Appeal must be filed by email to the relevant location of the national appeal registry.
+The Notice of Appeal must be filed on the Commonwealth Courts Portal.
 At filing, you must pay the filing fee or obtain an exemption from paying the fee.

 Note – the filing fee cannot be refunded if you withdraw or abandon your appeal.